Optimize Kafka Streams Topologies in Confluent Platform

 2. Update the configuration on all your application instances as indicated above.

 3. Run the Streams Reset tool to reprocess your data.
-While not strictly required, there may be unprocessed data in the merged reparition topics, so reprocessing data is a safeguard against missing any records.
-If your business needs don’t require processing all records you may be able to skip the reprocessing step.
+While not strictly required, there might be unprocessed data in the merged repartition topics, so reprocessing data is a safeguard against missing any records.
+If your business needs don’t require processing all records, you might be able to skip the reprocessing step.

-Note that after the initial redeployment, your application will not go under any additional optimization changes.
-Also if you add processors that are optimizable after the initial redeployment, you don’t need to take any additional steps as the repartition topics will already be merged.
+After the initial redeployment, your application does not undergo any additional optimization changes.
+Also, if you add processors that are optimizable after the initial redeployment, you don’t need to take any additional steps because the repartition topics are already merged.

-Before we discuss the available optimizations, here’s some context for why we added this optimization feature.
-Prior to CP 5.1/AK 2.1, when you used the DSL to build a topology, Kafka Streams constructed the parts of the physical plan of the topology immediately with each call to the DSL.
+Before discussing the available optimizations, here is some context for why this feature was added.
+Prior to Confluent Platform 5.1/Kafka 2.1, when you used the DSL to build a topology, Kafka Streams constructed the parts of the physical plan of the topology immediately with each call to the DSL.
 By starting to construct a physical plan immediately, any opportunity to make changes for a more efficient topology is lost.

 Now, when building a topology with the DSL, each call is captured in an intermediate representation or logical plan of the topology, represented as a directed acyclic graph (DAG).
 The physical plan for the topology isn’t started until the StreamsBuilder.build(properties) call is executed.
 During the conversion of the logical plan to the physical plan, any possible optimizations are applied.
 Using the no-arg StreamsBuilder.build() method, Kafka Streams doesn’t make any optimizations to the topology.